israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Two digit years map to 1900 - 1999

-In order to create and get dates between the years 0 and 99 the `Date.prototype.setFullYear()` methods should be used.
+In order to create and get dates between the years 0 and 99 the `Date.prototype.setFullYear()` and `Date.prototype.getFullYear()` methods should be used.